Text size

 • Evening: Return to Letterkenny, detour via Lough Gartan for golden hour.

-• Gentle drive through the Barnesmore Gap for views, return the same way — slow tourism doesn’t fear “backtracking.”
+• Gentle drive north to Ards Forest Park for views, return the same way — slow tourism doesn’t fear “backtracking.”

 • Stop at a local café before heading on.